 • Driving steel sheet pile looks easier than it really is and requires some basic procedures and training to do it correctly.

 • Choose your Pile driving equipment carefully.
 Too small or too large or wrong type can cause damage.

-• When returning sheet pile, keep copies of return bill of lading, truck, driver and transport company’s name for you records.
+• When returning sheet pile, keep copies of return bill of lading, truck, driver, and transport company’s name for your records.